 The beauty of this goal is that it can be as small-scale or as large-scale as you want it to be.
-Don’t like the way the door handle to your bathroom is wonky?
-Fix it.
-Don’t like the fact that there is no app for that problem yet?
-Build it.
+If you don’t like how your bathroom door handle jiggles, fix it.
+If you don’t like the fact that there is no app for that problem yet, build it.

 Entropy may be the natural state of the observable universe, but we can keep things in order for just a little longer.

 This is one of those life goals that seems to be on everyone’s bucket list, but not everyone gets around to doing.
 If you can manage to complete it, the results can be life-changing and help you lead a more fulfilled life.